Fiona Volpe: Analysis

 Laureen Gibson notes that Volpe wears a gown when she threatens Bond.
 The clash between the seemingly feminine clothing and the violent action makes her seem especially sinister.
 Gibson also contrasts Volpe with Domino Derval (Claudine Auger):

 In Thunderball both Bond girl Domino Derval and villain Fiona Volpe are costumed in low-cut evening gowns.
 However, the clearly synthetic, metallic blue fabric worn by the female villain contrasts the white chiffon of the Bond girl's dress.
 Fiona Volpe also wears a large, bright blue feather boa — adding to her overly made-up appearance.
 Her costume reads as unnatural, reinforcing her feminine pageantry."

 Kirsten Smith suggests that Volpe is the "classic fictional femme fatale combining all the elements which make her dangerous but incredibly sexy to the hero, in this case James Bond."
 Smith goes on to argue that Volpe's downfall comes when she insults Bond: " ... the threat that she now poses to Bond's masculinity means that she must now be killed in order to reassert the traditional gender roles."

+In the six drafts of an aborted James Bond film written in the 1950s, the character was named Fatima Blush.
+When Fleming wrote the novel Thunderball based on those scripts, he dropped the character and the name.
+This name was resurrected in the 1983 adaptation of those scripts and the Fleming novel Never Say Never Again as the new analogue for Volpe, played by Barbara Carrera.

-The character was changed to Fatima Blush (Barbara Carrera) in the 1983 remake Never Say Never Again, and also served as the template for Helga Brandt (Karin Dor) in You Only Live Twice.
+Volpe also served as the template for Helga Brandt (Karin Dor) in You Only Live Twice.